Jeep Cherokee Insurance Rates

 Rates are averaged for all Jeep Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- It is possible to save around $190 per year simply by quoting online in advance
+- It is possible to save as much as $190 per year simply by quoting online well ahead of the renewal date

-- Higher risk drivers who have several accidents or serious violations may have to pay on average $1,880 more per year for Cherokee insurance
+- Higher risk drivers that tend to have accidents or serious violations pay an average of $1,880 more each year than a driver with a clean driving record

 Rate Tables and Charts